 Will the procedure hurt?

 It is unlikely that you will feel excessive pain or discomfort during the procedure.
-Our cosmetic dentist, Dr. Joseph Willardsen, will numb your gums before the Pinhole Gum Rejuvenation® procedure.
+Our dentist, Dr. Joseph Willardsen, will numb your gums before the Pinhole Gum Rejuvenation® procedure.
 The pin-sized hole typically heals on its own by the end of the day.
 Overall, your chances of bleeding, swelling, or feeling significant discomfort during or after the procedure are very low.

 What’s the difference between Pinhole Gum Rejuvenation® and a gum graft?